+My fascination with the sources and effects of light plays a key role in my paintings.
 When I look at the world, I am drawn to the play of light and shadow, especially the varying patterns and moods created by natural and artificial light.
-This fascination with the sources and effects of light plays a key role in my paintings.
+I find that light’s reflections and refractions offer endless compositions of abstract beauty, while also imparting a strong sense of atmosphere.

 My latest series explores what happens to light when reflected in water.
 I am intrigued by the intricate patterns on the water surface and how they can convey both movement and stillness.
 In some cases, it seems as if these reflections create an alternate reality to what we see on land or in the sky.
 However, beneath the surface, there is a psychological element to why I am drawn to paint water.
 For me, water represents life, as we cannot survive without it, and it literally flows through all of us.
 It is a constant that connects us to each other.
 When I am painting water, it is a meditative and sometimes, cathartic process.
 Ultimately, I hope the viewer is able to interact with my work on different levels -- to appreciate the beauty of the abstract composition nature provides, while experiencing the almost musical rythymn of the water and its restorative properties.